notator/mnx/mnx-examples/common1900/graphicsOnly/basic/styleReadMe.txt

 - An "instruction" uses the text-font by default.
 An application sets "instruction" to its default setting for performance instructions in parts.
-  An instruction contains one or more components of type "string" "entity" and "image".
-These are concatenated into a single line instruction.
+  An instruction contains one or more components of type "string" and "image".
+These are concatenated into a single or multi-line instruction.
+Multiple strings can have different classes (=styles).

 - Other text primitives are "title" and "author" (etc.?)